| The Times Leader October 13th 1930

 network of bookshops throughout the country with vast sales of books at low

-There are many things, however,
+prices.
+TRUTH AND STATISTICS There are many things, however,

 which the Soviet figures do not show.
 Statistics conceal the poor materials